Hong Kong can be impacted by tropical cyclones including and typhoons.

 Typhoon Mangkhut helped show “storm surge” is a threat to modern cities, not just something for…

-You’ve surely seen the shocking images from Japan last week, including as Osaka’s Kansai International Airport…
+You may have seen the shocking images from Japan in September 2018, including as Osaka’s Kansai…

 A consideration of science suggests the reclamation plans, including for East Lantau Metropolis are foolhardy, even…